accel-brain/accel-brain-code/Automatic-Summarization/README.md

 ## Description

-The function of this library is automatic summarization using a kind of natural language processing.
+The function of this library is automatic summarization using a kind of natural language processing and neural network language model.
 This library enable you to create a summary with the major points of the original document or web-scraped text that filtered by text clustering.
-And this library applies [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern) to implement **Encoder/Decoder based on LSTM** and **LSTM-RTRBM**, improving the accuracy of summarization.
+And this library applies [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern) to implement **Encoder/Decoder based on LSTM** and **LSTM-RTRBM**, improving the accuracy of summarization by **Sequence-to-Sequence**(**Seq2Seq**) learning.

 ## Documentation